SocialMachineLab/ArtworkOntology/interview/interview.md

 ## Interview Results Summary

 The interviews with art experts provide valuable insights into the process of creating captions for artworks.
 The findings reveal that experts consider various aspects of artwork captioning, such as the artist's background, the artwork's context, visual content, and interpretations.
 The importance and order of these aspects vary among experts.
-Most agree that subjectivity in interpretations is hard to avoid and could be minimized through understanding the artist's intentions and context.
+Most agree that subjectivity in interpretations is hard to avoid and could be minimised through understanding the artist's intentions and context.
 Challenges in caption creation include maintaining a professional perspective, comprehending the artist's true intentions, and knowing relevant background facts.
 Our ontology was generally well-received, with a focus on including rich backgrounds and visual content.
 For a more detailed analysis of the interview results, please refer to the file [Interview results](/interview/interview%20results.xlsx).